 Redox is short for reduction-oxidation reaction.
 It is a chemical reaction that changes the oxidation states of atoms.
 ORP stands for oxidation-reduction potential.
 Redox potential and ORP are two ways of saying the same thing.
 It is a millivolt measurement of the tendency of a chemical substance to oxidize.
 While the pH value measures the concentration (more precisely, activity) of hydrogen-ions, the ORP value is determined by the electron activity.

-An ORP probe or redox probe works by measuring the difference between electron activity related to a noble metal like platinum or gold and a reference system that provides a stable potential, like those used in a pH measurement.
+An ORP analyzer uses an in-line ORP probe or redox probe.
+At METTLER TOLEDO, many digital pH sensors also provide an ORP output, so the sensor operate as part of both a pH analyzer and OPR analyzer.
+The ORP sensor works by measuring the difference between electron activity related to a noble metal like platinum or gold and a reference system that provides a stable potential, like those used in a pH measurement.

 What is the shelf life of a pH probe or an ORP probe?

-What should I look for in a pH probe for pure water applications?
+What should I look for in a pH analyzer for pure water applications?

 pH measurement in pure water requires a pH electrode that ensures a consistent, stable measurement.
 Sensors like METTLER TOLEDO's pHure pH sensor feature a special low-resistance pH glass membrane, shielded flow chamber and a continuous outflow of electrolyte.
 Features like these and others allow for the stable and accurate measurement of pH and ORP that is required in pure water applications at power plants and microelectronics facilities.